Lavezares

-Lavezares, officially the Municipality of Lavezares (Bungto han Lavezares; Bayan ng Lavezares), is a 4th class municipality in the province of Northern Samar, Philippines.
+Lavezares, officially the Municipality of Lavezares (Bungto han Lavezares; Bayan ng Lavezares), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 29,390 people.

 It is bounded on the west by the municipality of Allen, on the north-west by San Bernardino Strait, on the south and south-west by the municipality of Victoria, on the east by the municipality of Rosario and on the north by the municipality of Biri.

 History

 Lavezares was just a visita during the late 19th century.
 In this period of time, Barobaybay, Villa and MacArthur served as the oldest pueblos of the old municipality.

 During the Spanish period, Lavezares was controlled by secular priests.
 It was named in honor of the Spanish Governor-General Guido de Lavezares who helped them become separated from the Municipality of Allen, and be an independent municipality.
 Sitios of Lavezares including Caburihan, Ocad, Caragas, Cataogan and Sabang-Tabok were converted into barangays though Republic Act 2370 (the Barrio Charter Act) and Republic Act 3590 (the Revised Barrio Charter Act).
 And shortly, the municipality was administered by the capitanes, presidentes and municipal mayors.